-Additional improvements to quality of life will be provided through appropriate and safe active transport routes.
-These will build upon the strengthening of the east-west PRoW and recreational route corridors, to allow these routes to become ribs which draw strong boundary vegetation into the site, while inviting the surrounding community in.
-The alignment and reinforcement of these paths will ensure the retention of key views towards St Nicholas Church, which contributes to site-specific placemaking, ensuring a sense of connection and association with the wider environment.
-Through the design, layout and implementation of a clear vision, the proposed development should provide a generous and positive addition to North Walsham and the surrounding landscape.
+Enhancements to quality of life will come through safe and appropriate active transport routes.
+These will strengthen the east-west PRoW and recreational route corridors, transforming them into integral elements that draw boundary vegetation into the site and welcome the surrounding community.
+The alignment and reinforcement of these paths will preserve key views towards St Nicholas Church, contributing to site-specific placemaking and fostering a sense of connection with the wider environment.
+The clear vision, design, and layout of the proposed development aim to make a generous and positive addition to North Walsham and its surrounding landscape.